Douglas Kelley

-Lt.
-Colonel Douglas McGlashan Kelley (11 August 1912 - January 1, 1958) was a United States Army Military Intelligence Corps officer who served as chief psychiatrist at Nuremberg Prison during the first months of the Nuremberg trials.
+Lieutenant Colonel Douglas McGlashan Kelley (11 August 1912 - 1 January, 1958) was a United States Army Military Intelligence Corps officer who served as chief psychiatrist at Nuremberg Prison during the first months of the Nuremberg trials.
 He worked to ascertain defendants' competency before they stood trial.

-Early life and education
+Early life

-Douglas McGlashan Kelley was born in Truckee, California and grew up in San Francisco.
-He received his degree in medicine and psychology from University of California San Francisco at University of California at Berkeley in 1933.
-Kelley later earned a second doctorate in medical science from the College of Physicians and Surgeons at Columbia University on a Rockefeller fellowship.
+Douglas McGlashan Kelley was born in Truckee, California, son of George and June Kelley, and grew up in San Francisco.
+His father was a dentist.
+He received his degree in medicine and psychology from University of California, San Francisco and University of California, Berkeley in 1936.
+Kelley later earned a second doctorate in medical science from the College of Physicians and Surgeons at Columbia University on a Rockefeller fellowship in 1941.

+Personal life

+On 16 Oct 1940 Douglas registered for the WWII draft, with his California address.
+Three days later, he married Alice Vivienne Hill on 19 Oct.
+1940, in Hamilton County, TN.
+They had three children; Doug, Alicia, and Allen.

 Career

 Kelley was the director of the San Francisco City and County Psychopathic Hospital prior to joining the army.
+He was an accomplished amateur magician, and in the mid-1930s was an officer in the prestigious Society of American Magicians.
+When working in the Bay Area he drew attention by teaching patients magic tricks as occupational therapy, something that was perhaps unique in American psychiatry.
+In a journal article in 1940 he argued that teaching patients how to do magic tricks was more effective in rehabilitating psychiatric patients than many other forms of therapy.